jhroemer/jhroemer.github.io/blog/2022-03-18-do-repeat-yourself.md

 > Every piece of knowledge must have a single, unambiguous, authoritative representation within a system

 So simply reusing bits of dupicate code isn't really the right way.
 Rather, we need to correctly identify what constitutes a piece of knowledge in our application.
 This is the difficult part.
+My

 ### WET